jayasingh-14/interactiveRatingComponent/README.md

 ![Design preview for the Interactive rating component coding challenge](./design/desktop-preview.jpg)

+## Changed some ui design, colour scheme and functionality as compared to original challenge.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.